Places

 - Two service days (construction, clinics, VBS) with local partners.

-- Travel to La Ceiba or Roatán for beach rest and donor dinner; depart via Roatán or Tegucigalpa.
+- Travel to La Ceiba or Roatán for beach rest and a supporter dinner; depart via Roatán or Tegucigalpa.

 8 Days